You are here

 - The student has been awarded aid over the amount of tuition and room/board (if living on-campus)

 You must meet all the institution requirements before financial aid is disbursed to your student account.
 The initial disbursement of aid occurs 10 days prior to the start of the semester, exception summer.
+Half of the amount applied for is disbursed at the start of the fall semester and the other half at the start of the spring semester.
 Be sure to check out the minimum credit hour requirements for each type of aid and check the MyISU Portal for any outstanding requirements.

-Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Stafford loans online or completing the Master Promissory Note and Entrance Counseling.
+Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Direct Subsidized/Unsubsidized Loans online or completing the Master Promissory Note and Entrance Counseling.
 You can check for other requirements on Types of Aid webpage or you can speak with a financial aid staff member.

 Indiana State University is required to issue From 1098-T, Tuition Statement, which reports either qualified education expenses billed during the calendar year or qualified education expenses paid during the calendar year.
-Visit the Office of the Controller webpage for more information.
+The 1098-T is available on the MyISU Portal!
+Click the Student Self-Service badge, select the Financial Resources tab, then choose 1098-T. You can also visit the Office of the Controller webpage for more information.

 Satisfactory Academic Progress (SAP) is used to define successful completion of coursework to maintain eligibility for student financial aid.
 Federal regulations require us to establish, publish, and apply standards to monitor your progress towards completion of your certificate or degree program.
 If you fail to meet these standards, you will be placed on financial aid probation or suspension.
-Students must maintain Satisfactory Academic Progress in order to receive funding from the following federal programs: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work Study, Perkins Loan, Subsidized Stafford Loan, Unsubsidized Stafford Loan, and Parent PLUS Loan.
+Students must maintain Satisfactory Academic Progress in order to receive funding from the following federal programs: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work Study, Perkins Loan, Federal Direct Subsidized/Unsubsidized Loan, and Federal Direct Parent PLUS Loan.
 Some additional grants and scholarships may also use the SAP standards as minimum criteria for receipt of funding.

 SAP SUSPENSION may be appealed if unusual and/or mitigating circumstances affected academic progress.
 Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student's relative, student activation into military service, or other circumstances as deemed appropriate for consideration by the SAP Appeals Committee.